What is hyperparathyroidism?

 Treatment for hyperparathyroidism

 Treatment for hyperparathyroidism involves both conservative methods as well as surgery, including:

 - Watchful waiting: This method of treatment is employed when mild elevation of calcium is noted in the blood and your bone density and kidney functions are normal.
 During this method, your physician monitors your condition annually and evaluates your blood calcium level biannually.
 Your physician also monitors the level of vitamin D and calcium that you obtain through your diet.

-- Surgery: The most commonly employed treatment for primary hyperparathyroidism is surgery that has been successful in treating around 95 percent of all cases.
-During the surgery, your surgeon removes a specific enlarged or tumorous (adenoma) parathyroid gland or all of the 4 parathyroid glands that are enlarged or tumorous.
+- Surgery: The most employed treatment for primary hyperparathyroidism is surgery that has been successful in treating around 95 percent of all cases.
+During the surgery, your surgeon removes a specific enlarged or tumorous (adenoma) parathyroid gland or all the 4 parathyroid glands that are enlarged or tumorous.
 This surgery is known as parathyroidectomy.
 It is mostly performed under general anaesthetic as an inpatient procedure that allows you to go home the next day.